ChristianLeep/it-systems-support-troubleshooting-lab/docs/checklists/network-triage.md

-# 🌐 Network Quick Self-Check Guide
+# Network Quick Self-Check Guide
 ### Before Contacting the Help Desk

 If you are connected to Wi-Fi or Ethernet but cannot access the internet, try these quick checks first.
-This guide is meant to rule out simple issues — not to replace IT support.
+This guide is meant to rule out simple issues.

 Most checks take under **2 minutes**.

 ---

-# ✅ 1️⃣ Check Your Connection
+# 1️⃣ Check Your Connection

 ### If Using Wi-Fi:
 - Make sure you are connected to the correct network.